How to Have a More Sustainable Christmas

 The EPA estimates that homeowners can save an average of 15% on heating and cooling costs (or an average of 11% on total energy costs) by air sealing their homes and adding insulation in attics, floors over crawl spaces, and accessible basement rim joists.

-Maybe it’s a book on crafting with recyclables, a set of reusable travel cups, or a work of art that provokes conversation.
+Maybe it’s a book about crafting with recyclables, a set of reusable travel cups, or a work of art that provokes conversation.
 Find a balance between something that person is already interested in and the theme of sustainability.

 13. Keep Your Carbon Footprint Low While Traveling